dainst/idai-field/manual/manual.en.md

 In case of a text field, just enter the search term directly; for fields with value lists, choose the term from a list of all allowed values in a dropdown menu.

-**Important**: In contrast to the the search filter, no prefix search is performed in this case.
+**Important**: In contrast to the search filter, no prefix search is performed in this case.
 The chosen search term must match the content of the resource field exactly for the resource to appear in the list of search results.